 Directions

-- Bake for 25-30 minutes, or until golden brown.
-Allow to cool before cutting into bars.
+- Bake 25–30 minutes or until it looks golden brown .
+Let cool before you cut into bars .

 Advice for the Perfect Bars

-- How to store and freeze the bars: Keep the bars in an airtight container at room temperature for up to a week, or freeze for longer storage.
+- How to store and freeze the bars: Keep them in an airtight container at room temp up to one week , or freeze for longer .

-- Suggested serving ideas: Pair the bars with a glass of milk, a cup of coffee, or even a scoop of ice cream for a decadent treat.
+- Suggested serving ideas: Serve with milk , coffee , or a scoop of ice cream .

 Tips for Customization

-- Vegan adaptations: Replace the eggs with flaxseed meal or chia seeds mixed with water, and use coconut oil instead of butter.
+- Vegan: Replace eggs with flaxseed or chia seed mix and use coconut oil instead of butter .

-- Flavor variations: Experiment with adding chocolate chips, shredded coconut, or dried fruits like cranberries or apricots.
+- Flavor variations: Add chocolate chips , shredded coconut , or dried cranberries .

 Common Mistakes to Avoid